digideskio/guidebook/guidebook/features_list.md

 browsing complete catalog includes the following features: preview mode in word/sentence/paragraph; ability to personalize 'preview text'; scaleable text-size via slide-bar;
-browse the Guidebook and its pages utilize 'Search page, which features 'Categories' (font types categorized and numbered) and 'Licenses' (license types categorized and numbered) utilize 'password recovery' feature at sign-in page
+browse the Guidebook and its pages utilize 'Search page, which features 'Categories' (font types categorized and numbered) and 'Licenses' (license types categorized and numbered) utilize 'password recovery' feature at sign-in page <br>

 LIBRARIANS/SECRETARIES/ADMINISTRATORS CAN
 view 'Dashboard' which lists System Administrators/Secretaries/Librarians/Members in addition to User/Font stats and Featured/Flagged Fonts
 LIBRARIANS CAN
-edit font info for all fonts, including font status fonts set to 'featured' will show up in the carousel on the home page
+edit font info for all fonts, including font status fonts set to 'featured' will show up in the carousel on the home page <br>

 SECRETARIES CAN
-edit user info for all users
+edit user info for all users <br>

 SYSTEMS ADMINISTRATORS CAN
 change the usergroup of any user (however an Admin cannot change his/her own group)